Choose another writer in this calendar:

 In Five Ring Circus (1998), in which an investor in Olympic Tower is gunned down in a restaurant, and Dilemma (2000), which spins together two murder cases, Cleary criticized the 2000 Olympics in Sydney.
 Ordinary family life was juxtaposed with Scobie's work in Autumn Maze, starting with the murder of a morgue attendant.
 Pride's Harvest took Scobie to the country town of Collamundra, where he faces political intrigue, racism, and corruption of the establishment.
 When an important Japanese industrialist becomes the murder victim, suspicion falls first on a scapegoat Aborigine.
 However, the reader can rely on Scobie being free from prejudice.
 Morning's Gone (2006) continued Cleary's examination of family life, but with a political twist: the central character, Matt Durban is a seasoned Labor politician.

 Cleary lived outside Australia for extended periods and worked in films and television in the United States and Britain.
 Several of his books have been made into feature films.
-After returning to Australia, Cleary eventually settled in Kirribilli, a suburb of Sydney.
+After returning to Australia, Cleary eventually settled in Kirribilli, on Sydney harbor opposite the Opera House.
 Cleary's books have been translated into some ten languages, including Finnish and Swedish; one of his admirers was Hilary Clinton.
-Among Cleary's awards were Australian Broadcasting Commission prize for radio drama in 1944, the Australian Literary Society’s Crouch Medal for Best Australian Novel in 1950, the Edgar Allan Poe award from the Mystery Writers of America in 1974, Australian Crime Writers Association Lifetime Achievement Award in 1996, and Australian Crime Writers Association Ned Kelly award for best novel in 2004.
+Among Cleary's awards were Australian Broadcasting Commission prize for radio drama in 1944, the Australian Literary Society’s Crouch Medal for Best Australian Novel in 1950, the Edgar Allan Poe award from the Mystery Writers of America in 1974, Australian Crime Writers Association Lifetime Achievement Award in 1996, and the Ned Kelly award, established by the Crime Writers Association of Australia, for best novel in 2004.

 A diligent author with a phenomenal memory, Cleary's quota was 1500 words a day, which he produced with an old typewriter.
 After being mugged, he gave up his morning walks on the north side of the harbour.
 Jon Cleary died on 19 July, 2010.
 His lifelong friends included the writer Morris L. West, whom he first met in England in 1957; Cleary gave the eulogy at his funeral in 1999.